Tay FM: History

+Early years as Radio Tay

 Tay FM logo used from 2010 to 2015.

 Radio Tay commenced broadcasting on 17 October 1980 in Dundee and 14 November 1980 in Perth from studios at 6 North Isla Street in Dundee, near the city's Tannadice & Dens Park football stadia.
 The station originally broadcast each day from 6am to 8pm.

+Split into Tay FM and Tay AM

-On 9 January 1995, the station split its frequencies into two to become Tay FM and Tay AM.
+On 9 January 1995, Radio Tay split transmissions on its FM and AM/MW frequencies (which had until then been a simulcast) into two separate stations and relaunched as Tay FM and Tay AM (later renamed Tay 2 and today known as Greatest Hits Radio Tayside & Fife).

 Both stations now also broadcast on DAB (Digital Audio Broadcasting – i.e. Digital Radio) and via their respective websites.

 Tay FM broadcasts on a main transmitter in Angus on 102.8 MHz, with relays on 96.4 MHz in Perth and on the same frequency at the Tay Bridge.
 It is the more contemporary of the two stations.

 Programming

-Networked programming is produced and broadcast from Clyde 1 in Clydebank, Forth 1 in Edinburgh and Hits Radio in London & Manchester.
+Networked programming is produced and broadcast from Clyde 1 in Glasgow, Forth 1 in Edinburgh and Hits Radio in London & Manchester.

 The remaining local programming which consisted of just weekday breakfast was axed in December 2024.